namanlp/ns-2-install/README.md

 ## Prerequisites

-Installed `paru`, the AUR helper, and a stable internet connection
+Installed `paru`, the AUR helper ( Already installed on Garuda Linux ), and a stable internet connection

 ## How to use